 - Uptycs Free and On-Demand Osquery Training

-If you’re interested in exploring more about macOS security best practices and how osquery can serve as a way to manage and get visibility into these controls, sign up for our webinar on Thursday September 26th.
+If you’re interested in exploring more about macOS security best practices and how osquery can serve as a way to manage and get visibility into these controls, sign up for our on-demand webinar.